krussll/etsysimplicity/_posts/2019-06-20-taylor-ace-review.md

 Taylor offers all their models in the full range of sizes  (00 to 5) as well as a good selection of weights, including medium, heavy and extra heavy.

->> Great bowl,for indoor and outdoor playing.very pleased with them.
+>> Great bowl,for indoor and outdoor playing.
+Very pleased with them.
 >>
 >> Amazon verified customer